Scope

 Alabama

-4.26.02 – Alabama Governor signed into law S.271 – now Act 2002 – 505 known as the Farm Animal, Crop, and Research Facilities Protection Act (codified in Al. Code § 13A-11-151 et seq.).
-The law makes it unlawful for anyone to enter an animal facility under false pretense for the purpose of obtaining records or data by theft or deception or releasing animals without the consent of the owner.
+Adopted on April 26, 2002, the Farm Animal, Crop, and Research Facilities Protection Act (SB 271) makes it unlawful for anyone to enter an animal facility under false pretense for the purpose of obtaining records or data by theft or deception or releasing animals without the consent of the owner.

 Arkansas

-3.23.17 Arkansas Governor signed into law H.B.
-1665 – known now as Act 606, An Act to create a cause of action for unauthorized access to another person’s property (codified at Arkansas Code 16-118-113).
-The law prohibits anyone unlawfully entering a commercial property, including agricultural production operations, with the intention of accessing records or data, or making recordings of the conduct at the commercial property.
+Adopted on March 23, 2017, Act 606, An Act to create a cause of action for unauthorized access to another person’s property (HB 1665) prohibits anyone from unlawfully entering a commercial property, including agricultural production operations, with the intent to access records, data, or record activities on the premises.

 Idaho

-Note: The U.S. District Court for the District of Idaho declared Idaho Code § 18-7042 unconstitutional in Nov.
+The U.S. District Court for the District of Idaho declared Idaho Code § 18-7042 unconstitutional in Nov.
 2015.
-The Ninth Circuit Court of Appeals affirmed the district court’s ruling in Jan.
-2018 (Animal Legal Defense Fund, et al. v.
-Wasden, No. 15-35960).
+The Ninth Circuit Court of Appeals affirmed the district court’s ruling in January 2018; Animal Legal Defense Fund, et al. v.
+Wasden, No. 15-35960.

 Iowa

-3.2.12 – Iowa Governor signed into law HF 589, creating a new criminal offense for fraudulently entering agricultural operation facilities or obtaining employment with the aim of committing agricultural production facility fraud (codified at Iowa Code § 717A.3A).
-Anyone found guilty of agricultural production facility fraud shall be guilty of a serious misdemeanor.
+Adopted on March 2, 2012, Section 717A.3A (HF 589) establishes a criminal offense for fraudulent entry into agricultural operation facilities or obtaining employment with the intent of committing agricultural production facility fraud.
+Anyone found guilty of agricultural production facility fraud will face a serious misdemeanor charge.

-Note: The U.S. District Court for the Southern District of Iowa ruled Idaho Code § 717A.3A unconstitutional in Feb.
+The U.S. District Court for the Southern District of Iowa ruled Idaho Code § 717A.3A unconstitutional in Feb.
 2019.
-The Eighth Circuit Court of Appeals affirmed the district court’s judgment in Aug.
-2021 (Animal Legal Defense Fund, et al. v.
-Reynolds, et al., No. 19-1364).
+The Eighth Circuit Court of Appeals affirmed the district court’s judgment in August 2021; Animal Legal Defense Fund, et al. v.
+Reynolds, et al., No. 19-1364.

 Kansas

-1990 – Kansas enacted the first ag-gag law in the country.
-The Kansas Farm Animal and Field Crop and Research Facilities Protection Act (codified at Kan.
-Stat. § 47-1825 et seq.) punishes any person who unlawfully enter an animal facility with the intent of damaging the property, including entering the facility to take pictures using a camera, video camera or other electronic devices.
+In 1990, Kansas became the first state to adopt an “ag-gag” law.
+The Kansas Farm Animal and Field Crop and Research Facilities Protection Act makes it a crime to trespass on an animal facility with the intent to damage the property.
+This includes entering the facility to take pictures or videos without permission.

-Note: The U.S. District Court for the District of Kansas ruled the Kansas ag-gag law unconstitutional in Jan.
-2020.
-The Tenth Circuit Court affirmed the district court’s judgment in Aug.
-2021 (Animal Legal Defense Fund, et al. v.
-Kelly, et al., No. 20-3082).
+The U.S. District Court for the District of Kansas ruled the Kansas ag-gag law unconstitutional in January 2020.
+The Tenth Circuit Court affirmed the district court’s judgment in August 2021; Animal Legal Defense Fund, et al. v.
+Kelly, et al., No. 20-3082.

 Missouri

-5.13.14 – Missouri–without Governor’s action–adopted SB 491, including the Animal Research and Production Facilities Protection Act (codified at Mo.
-Rev. Stat. § 578.405), making it a crime to either obtain access to an animal facility under false pretenses or enter an animal facility for the purpose of obtaining unauthorized possession of records or data.
-The law became effective on January 1, 2017.
+Adopted on May 13, 2014, Section 578.405 (SB 491) makes it a crime to either obtain access to an animal facility under false pretenses or enter an animal facility for the purpose of obtaining unauthorized possession of records or data.
+This law became effective on January 1, 2017.

-6.10.21 – Missouri Governor Mike Parson signed into law HB 574, Missouri’s third ag-gag legislation (codified at Mo.
-Rev. Stat § 261.099), making it illegal to inspect animal facilities and providing that testimony or evidence about any condition or event at the facility should be ruled inadmissible.
+Adopted on June 10, 2021, Section 261.099 (HB 574) makes it illegal to inspect animal facilities and provides that testimony or evidence about any condition or event at the facility should be ruled inadmissible.

 North Carolina

-2015 – After it overrode the Governor’s veto, the North Carolina legislature adopted Session Law 2015-50 (codified at N.C.
-Gen. Stat. § 99A-2), making it illegal for anyone to gain access to nonpublic areas and engage in conduct that exceeds the scope of authorized access to property, including “placing on the employer’s premises an unattended camera or electronic surveillance device and using that device to record images or data.”
+In 2015, the North Carolina legislature passed Session Law 2015-50, which made it illegal for anyone to access nonpublic areas and engage in activities that exceeds the scope of authorized access to property, including placing unattended cameras or electronic surveillance devices on an employer’s premises for recording images or data.

-Note: The U.S. District Court for the Middle District of North Carolina declared N.C.
+The U.S. District Court for the Middle District of North Carolina declared N.C.
 Gen. Stat. § 99A-2(b)(1)-(3) unconstitutional in Jun.
 2020 (PETA, et al. v.
 Stein, No. 1:16-cv-25).
 The Fourth Circuit Court affirmed in part and reversed in part the district court’s decision in Feb.
-2023, recognizing that the challenged provisions infringe upon constitutionally protected newsgathering rights.
+2023, acknowledging that the challenged provisions infringe upon constitutionally protected newsgathering rights.
+In October 2023, the U.S. Supreme Court held that recording audio or video in nonpublic farm areas is a protected newsgathering activity under the First Amendment; PETA, et al. v.
+Stein, et al., Nos.
+22-1148, 22-1150.

 North Dakota